This outrageously ’80s “Moving Sound” portable audio range is making a modern comeback

 Of course, back in the ’80s, Philips’ Moving Sound range featured radio and CD playback, with lightweight headphones that plugged into your portable cassette player.

-The Tube is bigger and offers even greater power at 140W, with side-firing passive radiators, and while it has the same battery life as above, it can also be used as a power bank.
+The Tube (pictured above) is even bigger and offers even greater power at 140W, with side-firing passive radiators, and while it has the same battery life as above, it can also be used as a power bank.
 It has the same features as The Roller, which includes a light show controllable via the Philips Entertainment App.

 The new headphones are available in two colours – the iconic Moving Sound yellow or a black finish – and both feature pink-neon inserts for that full retro nostalgia vibe.